cl4es/cl4es.github.io/_posts/2018-11-20-A-Story-About-Starting-Up.md

 Except for a few tiny improvements, I didn't make much early progress on making lambdas bootstrap faster.
 Instead I got pulled into the [Jigsaw project](https://openjdk.java.net/projects/jigsaw/).

-Jigsaw had been going on for a while, and the current of it was - dare I say - slow to start.
-Running hello world could take upwards of 400ms on my workstation, compared to the 100ms startup times of JDK 8 on the same machine.
+Jigsaw had been going on for a while, and the current builds were - dare I say it - _slow_.
+Running hello world could take upwards of 400ms on my workstation, compared to the ~100ms startup times of JDK 8 on the same machine.
 Ouch!

 Alas, everything is connected.